hansjakobli/mule-snake/README.md

 ## How to play
 Visit this page https://mule-snake.com/.
 Use the arrow keys to control the snake.

+## Topscorers
+Players who collect all unique logos will be awarded with a yellow background.

 ## Options
 Note: You cannot specify both `event` and `timer` at the same time.